1960 – Discovery

 We didn't have a telephone in our house, not just because we were poor but because there wasn't much point – we didn't know anyone who had a telephone!
 However, my girlfriend lived in the next street, and I wanted to communicate with her.

-At that time, un-metered water was provided into every home, so, I designed a simple electricity generator powered by mains water.
+Un-metered water was provided into every home, so, I designed a simple electricity generator powered by mains water.
 I worked out how much money it would save my mam and dad but when I showed them, they wouldn't let me do it, saying "we'd get locked up if we got caught doing that".